 - Paper-Thin Disguise: Dan must dress up as a pirate to charter a boat.
 His disguise consists of a hat, an eyepatch, a peg leg, and a captured seagull acting as a Pirate Parrot.
 It's just as convincing as it sounds.

 - Plot Coupon: The Anubis Stones.

 - Portmantitle: Medieval + Evil (+ Stock Subtitle).

 - Psychopathic Manchild: Axe Man, who is described to a four year old inside a pro wrestler's body, with an affinity to axes.

 - Race Lift: Blood Monath Skullcleaver receives one of these, for no discernible reason.
 Instead of being a Heroic Comedic Sociopath Mongol-type, he's now a short scottish man who doesn't sound scottish.

-- Scaled Up: Zarok does this in the final stage of his Sequential Boss battle in the PSP remake, as opposed to a strange Zarok-faced lizard thing in the original.
-A giant cobra is certainly scarier than a weird multicolor dragon thing, but it's not quite as fun.
+- Scaled Up: Zarok does this in the final stage of his Sequential Boss battle, as opposed to a strange Zarok-faced lizard thing in the original.
+A giant cobra is certainly scarier than a weird multicolor dragon thing.

 - Villain Decay: The famous spellbook gag aside, in the original game Zarok is shown to be outright evil, creepy, bitter and twisted.
-Now he's a totally cartoonishly villain with goof tendencies.
+Now he's all that and a cartoonish villain with goof tendencies.